Can we charge penalties from employees? And if yes, which format to use for the penalization letters?

 Dear Colleague,

-If the fine imposed on an employee belongs to a 'workman' category, then provisions of the State Labour Welfare Fund Act may be attracted.
+If the fine imposed on an employee belongs to a 'workman' category, then the provisions of the State Labour Welfare Fund Act may be attracted.

 Regards,